learnk8s/learnk8s.io/src/askExpert201903/content.md

 As you can imagine, the Deployment is distributed in two clusters: `cluster1` and `cluster2`.

-The first cluster deploys 3 replicas whereas the second overrides the value to 5.
+The first cluster deploys three replicas whereas the second overrides the value to 5.

 If you wish to have more control on the number of replicas, kubefed2 exposes a new object called ReplicaSchedulingPreference where you can distribute replicas in weighted proportions: